avodonosov/datomic-helpers/README.md

   If your specify that your entity has `:db/ident` attribute, no attribute definition is generated for it
   (because Datomic already has definition for `:db/ident`).
-  Thus `:db/ident` in your entities just serves human readers of your schema.
+  Thus `:db/ident` in entity types just serves human readers of your schema.

-- Vector means the attibute will have `:db.cardinality/many`;
+- Vector means the attibute will have `:db.cardinality/many`.
-  The attirubte type is specified by the nested vector element (thus only single element vectors make sense)
+  The attirubte type is specified by the nested vector element (thus only single element vectors make sense).
 - Set means an enum.
 The attribute is given type `:db.type/ref`, and every element of the set is used as `:db/ident` for a new, separate entity.